GR-124/Learning_Journal/Player Movement Tutorial.md

-In this tutorial i will teach you how to move your player in unity, using a movement script.
+In this tutorial i will teach you how to move your player and make the player in unity (run and jump), using a movement script.
 First you crate a script in unity by right clicking in the project area and scrolling up to create.
 After clicking create, many options will appear and you press the one that says "C# Script".
 You will be taken into visual studios where your script is.